-AMG has adopted a Diversity Policy in relation to the composition of its Management Board and Supervisory Board [see pages 29-30].
-AMG will continue to take its key diversity objectives, including maintaining a proper balance of nationalities and the gender allocation of seats, into account in connection with recruitment, retention of employees and succession planning.
+In 2017, the Management Board deployed measures to attract and maintain a diverse workforce at its units by, among other things, linking incentives for unit managers to meaningful results in diversity targets.
+AMG has also adopted a Diversity Policy in relation to the composition of its Management Board and Supervisory Board.
+AMG will continue to take its key diversity objectives, including maintaining a proper balance of nationalities and the gender allocation of seats, into account in connection with recruitment, retention of employees, and succession planning.